Matt-FTW/dotfiles/.github/CONTRIBUTING.md

 ## Contact

-If you have any questions, feel free to contact via [GitHub Discussions](https://github.com/Matt-FTW/dotfiles/discussions) or via email at sergiolain11@gmail.com
+If you have any questions, feel free to contact via [GitHub Discussions](https://github.com/Matt-FTW/dotfiles/discussions) or via email at sergio.lac@pm.me